Nygut

-Nygut is a settlement in the administrative district of Gmina Skarszewy, within Starogard County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km east of Skarszewy, 12 km north of Starogard Gdański, and 35 km south of the regional capital Gdańsk.
+Nygut is a hamlet in the administrative district of Gmina Skarszewy, within Starogard County, Pomeranian Voivodeship, in northern Poland.
 Is it considered part of the village of Bolesławowo.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 Nygut was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.